Israeli media urges Facebook, Twitter to act on incitement against reporters

-JERUSALEM, May 25 (Reuters) - A group of Israeli media outlets have called for “decisive action” from Facebook and Twitter against rising online threats and incitement to violence against journalists.
+A group of Israeli media outlets have called for "decisive action" from Facebook (FB.O) and Twitter (TWTR.N) against rising online threats and incitement to violence against journalists.

 Israel's 14 top TV stations, newspapers, radio stations and news websites said in emailed letters from their lawyer, which were seen by Reuters, that threats and hate speech had risen in recent weeks, particularly during the 11-day conflict with Palestinian militants in the Hamas-controlled Gaza Strip.